Vogel, Slovenia: Family Ski Guide

 So your four-year-old can spend the morning shuffling around on snow, and you haven't committed €23 to a kids' day pass they'll abandon after 45 minutes.
 For parents of very young children who aren't sure skiing will stick, that flexibility alone justifies the trip.

-Beyond the Children's Park, easy-graded runs spread across the upper mountain with wide, forgiving pitches and genuinely manageable gradients.
+Beyond the Children's Park, easy-graded runs spread across the upper mountain with wide, forgiving pitches and manageable gradients.
 The terrain breakdown skews heavily mellow: 34 easy-graded routes and 24 intermediate ones.
 For a small resort, that's a lot of gentle skiing.
 Your six-year-old can progress from the learning area to proper runs without that terrifying moment where a green trail suddenly funnels into something steep.

 Ski School and Rentals